HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Introduction

-CDG-2 is also a recent prospective candidate for Ultra-Diffuse/\emph{dark galaxy}, first identified by \cite{10.1214/24-AOAS1958Li2025} through the faint and diffuse emission of its population of globular clusters with the \textit{Hubble Space Telescope} (\textit{HST}).
+CDG-2 is also a recently discovered prospective candidate for Ultra-Diffuse/\emph{dark galaxy}, first identified by \cite{10.1214/24-AOAS1958Li2025} through the faint and diffuse emission of its population of globular clusters with \textit{HST}.
 It is located in the Perseus cluster, at a distance of $75\,\rm Mpc$, and has a total stellar mass of $M_{*}\approx1.2\times 10^{7}\,M_{\odot}$, and a halo mass of $M_{\rm halo}\approx2-5.7\times 10^{10}\,M_{\odot}$, which indicates that it resides in a massive DM halo (\citealt{Li2025}).

 In this context, numerical simulations developed within {\lcdm} are an important tool that can help us test results and make predictions on the nature of \emph{dark galaxies}.
 In particular, simulations of the Local Group are key to understand the main drivers for the formation and evolution of the galaxies residing within, as well as their environmental dependence.